igordejanovic/rustemo/docs/src/grammar_language.md

 ### One or more

-    // sections rule below will match one or more section.
+    // Sections rule below will match one or more Section.
-    sections: sections section | section;
+    Sections: Sections Section | Section;

-In this example `sections` will match one or more `section`.
+In this example `Sections` will match one or more `Section`.
 Notice the recursive definition of the rule.
-You can read this as *`sections` is either a single section or `sections` and a `section`*.
+You can read this as *`Sections` is either a single Section or `Sections` and a `Section`*.

 ```admonish note
 Please note that you could do the same with this rule: